uki00a/deno-notifier.ts/README.md

 import { notify } from "https://deno.land/x/notifier/mod.ts";

 await notify("This is a title", "This is a message");

+await notify({
+  title: "Hello",
+  message: "World",
+  sound: "device-added", // only supported in Linux and macOS });
 ```

 This module also provides API inspired by